zeid-hub/python-p3-v2-mapping-python-class-to-db/README.md

 print(accounting)
 ```

-Run the file using `python lib/debug.py`, then try querying the table in `pdb`
+Run the file using `python lib/debug.py`, then try querying the table in the
-or use the SQLITE EXPLORER extension to confirm the new table row for the
+`ipdb` session or use the SQLITE EXPLORER extension to confirm the new table row
-accounting department.
+for the accounting department.

 ### Update and delete methods